annkamsk/polishlyrics/metro_bluswis.md

 Personal crusade

 Call on me again!\
-Give me a task with greatest prize\
+Send me a war with no destruction\
 High expectations to exceed\
-Send me a war – but give me allies\
+I’ll be the hero, back in action\
 Please, don’t leave me here

 Call on me again!